 - Form SH06 for cancelled shares

-The register of members must be updated to reflect the buyback transaction, and a copy of the buyback contract must be made available for inspection.
+You’ll also need to update the register of members to reflect the buyback transaction.
 The company will have to pay stamp duty on the sale of shares if these are worth more than £1,000.